hyli-ai/dw-redshift/README.md

 ### Notes

-1. Redshift cluster has been created and deleted.
-2. File dwh.cfg does not contain HOST and IAM Role for security reasons.
+1. File dwh.cfg does not contain HOST and IAM Role for security reasons.
-3. Please let me know if you would like me to provide them.